Mimikkk/Mimikkk/README.md

 - 🔭 I’m currently working in web as a frontend development, helping to oxidize the web world.
 - 💬 Ask me about anything.
 - 💻 Secretly working on a graphical engine using WebGPU and rust as a npm js/ts package as my masters.
-- 📫 How to reach me: Discord: Mimikku#5873, here!
+- 📫 How to reach me: Discord: mimikku, here!

 ## 🛠 My Fluency Stack
 <table>